 The main difference between the two dishes is that manicotti is made with a pasta that's tube shaped and stuffed shells is made with pasta that's shaped like shells.

-A: The cause of watery stuffed shells is usually using watery, or runny, ricotta.
+The cause of watery stuffed shells is usually using watery, or runny, ricotta.
 In general, whole milk ricotta tends to be less watery.
-Regardless, i your ricotta seems on the watery side, spread it out onto a clean kitchen towel and press it with a second towel to absorb some of the excess moisture.
+But if your ricotta seems on the watery side, spread it out onto a clean kitchen towel and press it with a second towel to absorb some of the excess moisture.

-Alternatively, scoop the ricotta into a cheesecloth lined fine mesh strainer and let it sit for an hour or so.
-The excess liquid will drain from the ricotta as it sits.
+Alternatively, scoop the ricotta into a cheesecloth lined fine mesh strainer and let it sit for an hour or so to allow the excess liquid to drain from the ricotta.

 When ready to bake, simply pull the pan from the refrigerator and pop it directly in a preheated oven.